HosenbundIO/fullstackopen/part4/blog/README.md

 The application mostly needs to update the number of likes for a blog post.
 You can implement this functionality the same way that we implemented updating notes in part 3.

 Implement tests for the functionality.

+## 4.15: Blog List Expansions, step 3

+Implement a way to create new users by doing an HTTP POST request to address api/users.
+Users have a username, password and name.

+Do not save passwords to the database as clear text, but use the bcrypt library like we did in part 4 chapter Creating users.